micmejia/bible-dump/NKJV/Job/Job 39.md

 When she lifts herself on high, She scorns the horse and its rider.

 ###### 19
 "Have you given the horse strength?
-Have you clothed his neck with [^f]thunder?
+Have you clothed his neck with thunder?

 ###### 20
-Can you [^g]frighten him like a locust?
+Can you frighten him like a locust?
 His majestic snorting strikes terror.

 ###### 21
 He paws in the valley, and rejoices in _his_ strength; He gallops into the clash of arms.